Where to Find Decadent Vegan Food in Paris

 Tips for vegan dining in Paris

-Alternatively, don’t hesitate to ask the staff if they serve vegan food or can accommodate your requirements before sitting down.
+Alternatively, don’t hesitate to ask the staff before sitting down whether they serve vegan food or can accommodate your requirements.

 For all you coffee lovers, you can’t go wrong with a simple espresso.
 Even though multiple specialty coffee shops are dotting the city, it can be a challenge to find milk alternatives like almond or soy milk in traditional brasseries and restaurants.

 Another good idea is to check the HappyCow website to find vegan places in Paris.
-Whether you’re looking for a juice bar, an ice cream place, a farmers market, a bakery, or a vegan health store, you can find various vegan-friendly places.
+Whether you’re looking for a juice bar, an ice cream shop, a farmers market, a bakery, or a vegan health store, you can find plenty of vegan-friendly options.

 Tips for vegan shopping in Paris

 Just like eateries, you can also shop for vegan ingredients in Paris.
-There are several certifications and labels that you can look for when purchasing products.
-Look for the EVE Vegan logo which is the most reliable on the market.
+There are several certifications and labels to look for when purchasing products.
+Look for the EVE Vegan logo, which is the most reliable on the market.

 Another thing to remember is that sometimes companies use the same logo for both vegan and vegetarian products.
 Make sure you read what’s under the symbol to ensure a truly vegan product.

 When it comes to beauty products and cosmetics, cruelty-free does not always mean the absence of ingredients of animal origin.
-It could simply mean that the product was not lab-tested on live animals and can contain animal fats or any other animal-origin products.
+It could simply mean that the product was not lab-tested on live animals and may contain animal fats or other animal-derived products.

 How will I know if a Parisian restaurant serves vegan food?